Arizona Traffic Tickets — What They Mean for You

 When you take a defensive driving course, you’ll refresh your skills and be able to correct the behaviors that landed you in court in the first place.
 In order to qualify for a course, you may not have previously attended one within the last 2 years, and your citation must be among those eligible (most minor moving violations will qualify).
 It’s important to note, though, that you may not take a course for more than 1 traffic violation at a time.
 So if you were convicted of multiple infractions when you were pulled over, you can only prevent points for one of them.

-If you have any questions, contact us here – we’re available 24 hours a day, every day of the year!
+If you have any questions, contact us here – we’re available every day of the week!